All About Southern Cooking

 You can see this evolution taking place with the rise of Southern restaurants that offers Thai-soul food and worldly takes on classic Southern dishes like smoked turkey & collard green egg rolls, and black-eyed peas hummus.
 It’s an exciting time for Southern foods, and creativity continues to be at the forefront!

-Common Ingredients Used in Southern Cooking
+Common Ingredients Used in Southern Food

 A traditional Southern cook’s kitchen and recipes are sure to include some of the following ingredients.
 These common ingredients are popular with creating authentic Southern dishes of all kinds.